Mosman Park (WA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mosman Park has 58 operational public transport stops, serving a combination of train and bus services.
-These stops are covered by 31 unique routes, facilitating a total of 4,036 weekly passenger trips.
-The accessibility of these services is deemed good, with residents on average being situated 211 meters away from the nearest stop.
+Mosman Park has 58 active public transport stops, consisting of both train and bus services.
+These stops are served by 31 different routes, collectively offering 4036 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents located an average of 211 meters from the nearest stop.
+As a predominantly residential area, most residents commute outward.
+Car remains the primary mode of transport at 76%, while train usage stands at 12%.
+Vehicle ownership averages 1.3 per dwelling, below the regional average.

 Frequently Asked Questions - Transport